 How do older gas sippers stand up to the new breeds?

-Until then, gasoline was plentiful and particularly in the United States where the muscle car was king.
-Suddenly, gas stations were closed and cars were never quite the same again as reality bit.
-The world realized just how reliant on petroleum it was and how quickly things could change.
+Until then, gasoline was plentiful, particularly in the United States, where the muscle car was king.
+Suddenly, gas stations were closed, and cars were never quite the same again as reality bit.
+The world realized how reliant on petroleum it was and how quickly things could change.

-Word got back to Soichiro Honda and he was unimpressed with the insult, so he had a 5.7-liter 1973 Chevy Impala shipped to Japan.
-His engineers then built a CVVC system for it, put it back together and sent it back for the EPA to test.
-The horsepower remained the same and the Impala passed the 1975/1976 emissions testing with no loss of fuel efficiency.
+Word got back to Soichiro Honda, and he was unimpressed with the insult, so he had a 5.7-liter 1973 Chevy Impala shipped to Japan.
+His engineers then built a CVVC system for it, put it back together, and sent it back for the EPA to test.
+The horsepower remained the same, and the Impala passed the 1975/1976 emissions testing with no loss of fuel efficiency.

-It started as a concept for Toyota to play with, but slowly developed into the most hated production car on the planet while leading the way for the hybrid drivetrain we see everywhere now.
-It got 40 mpg in the city, and on the highway managed a healthy 43 miles to the gallon.
+It started as a concept for Toyota to play with but slowly developed into the most hated production car on the planet while leading the way for the hybrid drivetrain we see everywhere now.
+It got 40 mpg in the city and managed a healthy 43 miles to the gallon on the highway.

-It competed directly with the 2010 Prius and had the fact it wasn't a Prius on its side, but suffered from limited cargo space and a sluggish engine.
+It competed directly with the 2010 Prius and had the fact it wasn't a Prius on its side but suffered from limited cargo space and a sluggish engine.
 Around town, it got 40 mpg to the gallon, and on the highway racked up 45 miles to every gallon.